fleetdm/fleet/handbook/business-operations/README.md

 For the status of stock option grants, exercises, and all other _common stock_ including advisor, founder, and team member equity ownership, see [Fleet's equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0).
 For information about investor ownership, see [Carta](https://app.carta.com/corporations/1234715/summary/).

 > Fleet's [equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) is the source of truth, not Carta.
-Not any other pro formas sent in an email attachment.
+Neither are pro formas sent in an email attachment, even if they come from lawyers.
 >
-> If you notice what might be a discrepancy between the equity plan and any other secondary source of information, please ask Fleet's CEO for help.
+> Anyone can make mistakes, and none of us are perfect.
+Even when we triple check.
+Small mistakes in share counts can be hard to attribute, and can cause headaches and eat up nights of our CEO's and operations team's time.
+If you notice what might be a discrepancy between the equity plan and any other secondary source of information, please speak up and let Fleet's CEO know ASAP.
+Even if you're wrong, your note will be appreciated.

 ## Departures